 reduce bandwidth / video data significantly.

-What sort of compression will be reasonable with JPEG XS and what are the compression choices for a 4K video with JPEG XS ?
+What sort of compression will be reasonable with JPEG XS and what are the compression choices for a HD, 4K or 8K video with JPEG XS ?

 However, it is important to take resolution and content type into account when identifying a maximum compression ratio.
 For instance, natural content usually reaches higher compression ratios for a given quality level.